 Conducting yourselves in a professional manner also means not engaging in any behavior during class that may distract me or your classmates.
-This includes, but is not limited to, playing computer games, surfing the web, sending emails, and any other use of your computers during class that does not involve note taking.
+This includes, but is not limited to, playing computer games, surfing the web, sending e-mails, and any other use of your computers during class that does not involve note taking.
 Your failure to comply with this policy may be subject to the grade deduction for participation described above, your removal from the classroom, and/or loss of your privilege to use a laptop in the classroom.

-B. Class Attendance

-Attendance is mandatory and you are expected to be on time.
+B. Class Attendance1 [applies to all students: in the classroom and on Zoom] Attendance is mandatory and you are expected to be on time.
 Habitual tardiness is unprofessional and disruptive to the class.
 It is also disruptive to have unnecessary entering and exiting during class, so please remain seated throughout the class period unless you have an urgent need to leave the room.